 The college transcript is a student's permanent academic record.
 It contains information that requires a request that has been signed by the student and complies with college policy.
-Transcript request must be in writing and submitted to the Registrar's Office.
 Phone or email requests are not accepted authorization for transcript processing.

 Transcripts are not released to students with financial or disciplinary holds on their records at KCKCC.
-Students who have access to the WebAdvisor® portal and do not have holds on their accounts can retrieve an unofficial transcript 24/7.
+Students who have access to Self Service and do not have holds on to their accounts can retrieve an unofficial transcript 24/7.

 Kansas City Kansas Community College has authorized Parchment.com to manage the ordering, processing, and secure delivery of official student E-transcripts and printed-paper transcripts.
-Electronic transcripts are generally processed within the same business day as submitted.
+Electronic transcripts are processed within the same business day as submitted.
 Official transcript requests from 1984 forward will be processed by Parchment.com.
 Transcripts will not be issued if any financial obligations exist with KCKCC.
 Requests submitted through Parchment.com are not subject to the same paper processing delays.